romeerez/orchid-orm/src/overview.md

-In the future `Porm` will be able to handle different databases, each database represented by own directory here, for now only `postgres`.

 `sql` directory is for the code which is common for all sql databases.

 `*.orm.ts`: main file for the ORM for the specific database.
 It is a top level interface, constructed with adapter, allows to perform queries, end db connection, to be used in `Repo`.